butterfly1of4/project8-backend/README.md

     * CORS
     * Body-parser
     * React
+    * Heroku

 # Components

-    * Expiring:
+    * Expiring
-    * New Releases:
+    * New Releases

 # Routes

-    * Create: (/new), create a new movie
+    * Create: (/update), create a new movie
-    * New Releases: (/newreleases) shows all of the new release movies
+    * New Releases: (/newReleases) shows all of the new release movies
     * Expiring: (/expiring) shows all of the movies expiring
+    * Delete: (/release/:title) Deletes selected movie
+    * Update: (/release/:title) Updates title

 # Functions

-    * Search: search by the year a movie was made or name of movie
+    * Info: Shows the synopsis of the movie onClick
-    * Update:
+    * Update: Change the title of a movie
-    * Delete: delete a movie from the database
+    * Delete: Delete a movie from the database
+    * Create: Creates a new movie

 # Issues

+    Process exit threw an error, so it had to be deleted in order to seed the database.
+Only one database was appearing because the other was larger.